 The Rock Garden of the Garden SocietyA rockery in the park managed by the Garden amateurs in Gothenburg.

 See and do

-The Palm house stands tall in the middle of the garden, a glittering piece of art made form glass and cast iron.
+The Palm house stands tall in the middle of the garden, a glittering piece of art made from glass and cast iron.
 A popular tourist attraction since 1878.